esinecan/jev-ouija/README.md

 jev-ouija offers Jev the alphabet as options, one request per character.
 It appends each chosen character to the answer and asks again.
 The answer grows like a message on an ouija board.

 Now Jev too can hallucinate.
-Or at least, it has the means.
+Because every AI deserves to dream a little...

 ```
             prompt + answer so far + 77 options